 Here are some other ways to get on your toddler’s team and gain their cooperation:

-Sign up for the free chart to learn Ten Simple Ways to Get Your Toddler to Listen.
+Sign up for the FREE guide: Ten Simple Ways to Get Your Toddler to Listen.

 Fifth, respond appropriately to your toddler’s behaviors